Alma Mater: Villanova University

 Each rotation was structured differently but all had similar goal of teaching us about that specific group.
 A typical day would include a mix of daily tasks and project work, mainly in VBA and SQL to help automate processes, all of which I learned at SIG.
 Part of the rotations included shadowing other group members to learn about different products, functions and day-to-day work.

 I had no experience in any coding languages before I started work at SIG.
 I had heard of VBA as a programming language within Excel, but didn’t know any of the nuances of writing it.
 The Operations Analyst Program has a huge emphasis on classroom style education, which is where I was able to learn how to code in both VBA and SQL.
 The classes are taught by members of the Operations team who went through the Operations Analyst Program.
 The focus of the classes is on the fundamentals of how to construct basic queries as well as practical applications using live data.
-In addition to the classroom learning, I am constantly improving your coding skills through each rotation both by project work and by talking through solutions with other members of the desk.
+In addition to the classroom learning, I am constantly improving my coding skills through each rotation both by project work and by talking through solutions with other members of the desk.
 I am still honing my skills everyday by learning how to write more efficiently and accurately.

 The most rewarding projects I worked on were ones that I was able to see through from start to finish.
 Being able to take a problem or a process that was entirely manual, come up with a solution, and write all of the code in an efficient and logical manner gave me a great sense of accomplishment.